Now Reading

 Whether they use this specific framework or not isn’t the be-all and end-all, as long as they have some form of a proven process.

-Tip #7: Choose a company with a firm grasp on goal-setting.
+Lesson #7: Choose a digital content marketing firm that has a firm grasp on goal-setting.

-Just like setting appropriate business and marketing goals, your digital content marketing agency should be able to help you decide on which metrics to track and set some realistic KPIs.
+Just like setting appropriate business and marketing goals, your digital content marketing agency should be able to help you decide on which metrics to track, as well to set some realistic KPIs.

-The bar mustn’t be set too low here or too high.
+It’s important that the bar isn’t set too low here, or too high.

 Their experience in your industry will help them dictate where the middle ground is.
-That’s why choosing a firm with a solid background in your niche is important.
+That’s why it’s important to choose a firm that has a solid background in your niche.

 Some common content marketing metrics to track include: